ki-preclinical-imaging-and-testing/science_data_kit/docs/roadmaps/executive.md

      - ⟳ Phase 2 (Advanced Features) is planned for future implementation

 2. **Specialized File Handling**:
-   - ✓ Plugin Interface Design has been completed with the creation of FileInterpreterPlugin and MetadataExtractorPlugin base classes
+   - ✓ Plugin Interface Design has been completed with the creation of FileInterpreterPlugin and MetadataExtractorPlugin base classes, capability mixins, and configuration schema
-   - ✓ Plugin Discovery and Registration has been implemented with directory structures and registry updates
+   - ✓ Plugin Discovery and Registration has been implemented with directory structures, registry updates, MIME type mapping, and plugin selection logic
-   - ✓ Testing and Documentation has been partially completed with unit tests for plugin interfaces and integration tests for plugin discovery
+   - ✓ Testing and Documentation has been partially completed with unit tests for plugin interfaces, integration tests for plugin discovery, and comprehensive tests for capability mixins and plugin selection
    - ⟳ Core Integration is in progress
    - ⟳ Core Interpreters development is planned to start after the foundation is fully established
    - ⟳ UI Integration is planned for future implementation